ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 2. A person intending to stand for election as a Director must nominate themselves in writing, and their nomination must be seconded in writing by at least one voting Member in good standing in order for their candidacy to be valid.
+Candidates who are not Members at the time of nomination must be seconded by 5\% of, up to a maximum of five (5), voting Members in good standing.
 Candidates for election may not second anyone else's nomination to stand in the same election.

 3. Directors shall be elected by the membership in accordance with the rules set forth by the Membership and Elections Committee.